Start a Florida Corporation

 Step 7: Obtain an EIN and review Florida tax requirements

 Get an EIN and prepare for Florida tax requirements.
-An Employer Identification Number (EIN), often referred to as a federal tax identification number, is similar to a Social Security number for a business.
+An Employer Identification Number (What is an EIN), often referred to as a federal tax identification number, is similar to a Social Security number for a business.
 It’s used by the Internal Revenue Service (IRS) to identify and track businesses for tax purposes.

 Whether you plan on hiring employees, opening a bank account, or simply conducting business as a corporation, obtaining an EIN is a legal requirement for all corporations.
 You can apply online through the IRS website or by mail using Form SS-4.
 Or, you can avoid this hassle by using our convenient EIN service.

 Once you’ve secured your EIN, it’s essential to get acquainted with Florida-specific business income tax requirements.
 Unlike many states, Florida doesn’t have a personal income tax, so shareholders won’t owe taxes on their dividends at the state level.
 However, most Florida corporations will be subject to a corporate income tax of 5.5%.
-Beyond that, stay informed about any annual reports, sales taxes, or other tax obligations unique to corporations in Florida to remain in good standing.
+Beyond that, stay informed about any annual reports, sales taxes, or other tax obligations unique to corporations in Florida to remain in good standing (check out sales taxes definition).

 Step 8: Open a business bank account for your Florida corporation